kuankuan2007/do-folder/doc/source/index.rst

 The library addresses common limitations in traditional file system manipulation by providing a unified interface that abstracts platform-specific details while maintaining full compatibility across Windows, macOS, and Linux environments.

+In addition to the Python API, doFolder provides powerful command-line tools for file and directory operations, including file comparison and hash calculation utilities.
+These tools are available through both unified interface commands (``do-folder [subcommand]``) and direct commands (``do-compare``, ``do-hash``).

 API Reference
 =============================